philc/shoulda.js/README.markdown

 - [Chrome's v8 javascript engine](http://code.google.com/apis/v8/intro.html) is a JavaScript interpreter that you can use to script and run your unit tests from the command line, outside of the browser.

 - [envjs](http://www.envjs.com/) is a set of javascript files which provide a simulated browser environment.
 You can use envjs to run javascript tests at the webpage level with DOM interaction, but without having to launch an actual browser.

+- You can customize how test status is reported by replacing the Tests.outputMethod property.
+By default, test output is sent to the global print() function, which is how JavaScript engines outside of web browsers print output.
+To have the output instead go to console.log, change it before running your tests:

+    Tests.outputMethod = function(message) { console.log(message); };

 Contributing
 ------------